Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ## Movement and speed

 Movement is controlled overall by the movement state, which is a bitmask determining how and why the character can move.
 The movement state and direction will dictate how the speed is worked out.
+The movement state is the direction the player *is going to move in*; the movement direction variable the direction the player *is currently moving in*.
+All speed variables are measured by pixels per second.

 ## Animations

 All player characters use `AnimatedSprite` to deal with sprites and their animations; every sprite has animations common to them and these must be given the same names across different player characters.

-The character's moving animation will change depending on how fast they're going.
+The character's moving animation will change depending on how fast they're going, and what animation is playing should ultimately be controlled by player state.

 ## Life and Death

 Death is implemented via a sprite node with a Z-index of 99 that has its animation taken from the player character's death animation (relevant to how the player character was killed).
 The camera is locked in position and the HUD hidden, the animation plays (from the player's position to off-screen).
 Then, either time over or game over happens if necessary.
 If game over happens the game is restarted.
 Otherwise, the player is reset to the last good checkpoint position (by the last checkpoint passed), control is given back, and the game resumes.

+# PLAYER MOVEMENT AND HOW TO HANDLE IT

+## How it works

+Velocity and speed should be separate.
+Velocity (the amount of directional speed the player travels at) is determined by Speed.
+The direction of the speed is controlled by movement. -1 is left/up (x, y), 0 is none, 1 is down/right.

+Movement direction is handled by:

+1: `moving_in` - string variable holding a value about which direction has been pressed. `moving_in = ("left" if Input.is_action_pressed ("move_left") else ("right" if Input.is_action_pressed ("move_right") else "nil"))`

+2: relevant state is set for which direction, movement direction value `movement_direction` is set to the appropriate value (if it isn't already set to the opposite value that is). `enum MovementState` `player_state`

+3: so long as `moving_in` is not nil, increase acceleration `player_speed` up to the maximum `maximum_player_speed`.

+4: if `moving_in` is nil for any reason, decelerate using `decelerate_no_movement_rate`.
+If `movement_direction` is different from the movement state, decelerate using `decelerate_rate`.

+5: if stopped, and the movement state is different from `movement_direction`, change `movement_direction` to reflect the movement state and start to accelerate.
+Unless `moving_in` is nil *and* the player is on a floor surface, in which case set `movement_direction` to 0 and movement state to `STATE_IDLE` instead.

+6: speed is positive only - direction is handled by `movement_direction` (i.e., it has values from -1 to 1).
+This *should* eliminate the need for abs checks; the only time the direction vector needs to be used should be `move_and_slide`.
+Ultimately, velocity on the x-axis should be set to speed ala `velocity.x = player_speed * movement_direction`

+7: jumping is handled differently, so a move line should ultimately be like: `velocity = move_and_slide (velocity)[...])`

+## What complicates this?

+Complexity is added if different characters with different abilities are playable.
+A flying character, for example, would need to take into account time in air (if flying) and flight speed; a character that could climb walls would need additional wall/ceiling/floor detection when wall-climbing and gliding and separate states for these.

+There may well be corner cases/situations that are not immediately obvious.

 # GENERIC (INDEPENDENT OF CHARACTER) STATES